wheerdam/linuxjoy/README.md

 An alternative to using the callback handler is to write your own polling thread by calling the `poll()` function of LinuxJoystick and checking the axis and button states immediately after the poll.
 The `poll()` function is a blocking function when no native library is being used.

-To close the device, call the following functions:
+To close the device, call the following function:
 ```java
 j.close(); // will also stop the polling thread
 ```